-The child's name will be recorded in the lunchtime behaviour book.
+- The child's name will be recorded in the lunchtime behaviour book.
 The class teacher should generally be informed at the end of lunchtime, however this might be sooner depending on the nature of the behaviour.
-Key Stage Leaders will alert the SLT of any incidents.
+CPOMs entries will be added at this point